 For many vulnerable TB patients, life was already a struggle financially before having to contend with six months of treatment for TB.

-So TB Alert provides specific, small grants to help these patients meet the costs associated with TB treatment, such as travel, nutritious food, heating and electricity.
+TB Alert’s patient support fund offers specific, small grants to help these patients meet the costs associated with TB treatment, such as travel, nutritious food, heating and electricity.
 This helps them to take their TB treatment regularly and in full – helping to recover fully, and avoid drug-resistance.
 Applications are made on behalf of people undergoing TB treatment by their dedicated TB nurse.